Dianne Durham: Life in gymnastics

 Dianne Patrice Durham was born June 17, 1968, in Gary, Indiana, to parents Ural and Calvinita.
 Calvinita Durham was a schoolteacher, and Ural director of industrial relations at a steel mill.
 Dianne, who had one sister (Alice), began gymnastics at the age of four, to get the children "to stop wrecking the house."
-She received her early training under Wanda Tomasi-Mohoi in Merrillville, Indiana.
+She received her early training under Wanda Tommasi-Mohoi in Merrillville, Indiana.

+Early career

+Durham began gymnastics at the age of four and at nine years old was included in Ebony Jr! magazine in an article titled “Look Out For These Shining Stars”.
+On her first gymnastics team, the Hoosierettes, her coaches, Wanda Tommasi and Richard Del Gallo, described Durham as “Olympic material”.
+At 11, she attempted to retire from gymnastics in a letter to her parents.
+However, she remained in the sport and later became the youngest member of the Károlyis team at age 14.

 Training with the Károlyis

 In 1981, after winning the junior elite all-around title at the US National Championships, she moved to Houston, Texas, to be coached by Béla and Márta Károlyi.
 She initially went for a try-out, but packed with no intention of returning.
-Tomasi encouraged the move, telling Durham's mother she was an Olympic-caliber gymnast and needed elite facilities to realize her potential.
+Tommasi encouraged the move, telling Durham's mother she was an Olympic-caliber gymnast and needed elite facilities to realize her potential.
 One of six initial gymnasts the Károlyis selected for their training program, Durham became their first elite gymnast in the United States.
 They had defected from Romania in 1981 and though they had trained the star of the 1976 Olympic gymnastics competition, Nadia Comăneci, they faced their doubts about whether they could succeed outside Romania's state-supported program.
 Durham's success quickly made them a presence at major competitions again.

-Initially Durham lived with the Karolyis in Houston, then with a host family.
+Initially Durham lived with the Károlyis in Houston, then with a host family.
 Her mother joined her but her father stayed in Gary so her sister could finish high school.